Structured Web Data API Reference

 Create a source

-For a webpage source, our parser will use heuristics and machine learning to try and detect relevant content settings for the source from its webpage.
-This is an experimental feature, that works best for news articles on sparse webpages.
-If auto-detection doesn't find any relevant articles, then the source is marked as broken, so that it can be manually edited with the feed builder, similar to when auto-detected results are unsatisfactory.
+For a webpage source, our data engine will use AI and machine learning to detect relevant content settings for the source from its webpage.
+If auto-detection cannot find any relevant articles, then the source is marked as broken, so that it can be manually edited with the feed builder.

 Method & endpoint